 In his closing remark, Dr Vong Sok, Head of Environment Division and Assistant Director of Sustainable Development Directorate of the ASEAN Secretariat, stated that it was fundamental for the working group to connect the dots and analyse the data information to become more robust.

-Dr Vivek Anand Asokan, Policy Researcher of IGES, delivered some updates on the draft paper of “Building Data on Plastic Value Chain in the ASEAN Member States.”
-For the paper to move forward, experts will be called upon to make specific contributions to providing better material flow analysis, building standardized methodology on leakage estimation and calculation on plastic intensity of products, and designing relevant economic and policy instruments based on life cycle perspective.
+Dr Vivek Anand Asokan, IGES Policy Researcher, delivered updates on the draft paper on Building Data on Plastic Value Chain in the ASEAN Member States (AMS).
+For the paper to move forward, experts will be called upon to make specific contributions to providing better material flow analysis, building a standardised methodology on leakage estimation and calculation on the plastic intensity of products, and designing relevant economic and policy instruments based on the life cycle perspective.

 ‘We need more layers added to the research.
 It has to be refined.
 We keep looking at what we could do better and how we could push the data to do more things,’ said Dr Lyons.